google/google-analytics-utilities/README.md

 3. Go to Google Analytics Utilities > Universal Analytics > Goals  and click on Create Goals

 The script will create the goals in the specified views based on the information entered in the goal settings sheet.

+## Google Analytics 4

+### List Account Summaries

+Go to Google Analytics Utilities > Google Analytics 4 and click on List Account Summaries.
+The script will identify all of the Google Analytics 4 properties your email has access to and list a flattened table of accounts and properties in the “GA4 Account Summaries” sheet.
+This sheet can then be used to select specific accounts and properties for other functions.

+### List Data Streams

+1. List GA4 account summaries.
+2. Select the properties for which you want to retrieve their data streams.
+3. Go to Google Analytics Utilities > Google Analytics 4 and click on List Properties and Streams

+The script will list data stream information in the data stream sheet for all of the selected properties.